 - Sushi Bowls (I LOVE it on a California Roll Sushi Bowl!)

 - Pizza crust (Sprinkle some around the edge of the crust before you bake.
 It’s killer.)

-No matter how many uses you have for it, it’s well worth having a big jar in the cupboard.
-I just made a quart-sized jar of it. #obssessed
+No matter how many uses you have for it, it’s well worth making a little extra.

 Have you jumped on the everything bagel train?
 I’d love to see how you use it as I’m always looking for new ways myself!

 - 1 1/2 teaspoons dried minced onion